akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 28 - The Wine Spill

-Three days after the King’s departure, the hall felt emptier, though just as many people crowded it.
-The absence of men had left the women to their own devices, and the half‑sisters had grown bolder.
+Three days after the King’s departure, the hall felt emptier, though just as many people crowded it: women to their own devices, now that the men were absent.

-Beatrice was crossing the hall with a cup of watered wine for Lady Margaret, who had not slept in two days and now sat by the fire with red‑rimmed eyes, still going over accounts.
-Eustacia “accidentally” collided with her, sending the cup spinning.
-Red wine splashed down the front of Beatrice’s only good gown.
+Beatrice was crossing the hall, carefully carrying a cup of watered wine for Lady Margaret.

-Eustacia, loudly: “Oh!
+Someone collided with her, sending the cup spinning and almost knocking her over.
+A wave of red wine hit her.

+Beatrice stood there, utterly shocked, wine dripping onto the rushes.
+She recognised that girl from her arrival, Eustacia, who exclaimed loudly: “Oh!
 I’m so sorry—how clumsy of me—”

-Beatrice stood there, utterly shocked, wine dripping onto the rushes, fighting the urge to cry.
-The stain spread like a wound.
+The stain spread like a wound on the front of Beatrice’s only good gown, as she fought the urge to cry.

-Avice, sweetly: “Perhaps she should change.
-Oh, but she hasn’t another gown, has she?”
+The sister, Avice, chimed in sweetly: “Perhaps she should change into another gown.
+But, does she have another gown?
+We might have to lend her one.”

 Beatrice remembered Lady Margaret's lessons about controlling her feelings in court.
 She smiled and turned shakily to leave.